dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 console.log(`Hello, ${name}!`);
 ```

-You can see that we didn't even need to specify language to use.
+You can see that we didn't even need to specify the language to use.

 Let's switch levels a bit.
-I want to show you how powerful LLMs can be with a little more effort on designing the prompts.
+I want to show you how powerful LLMs can be with a little more effort in designing the prompts.

 *Prompt:*
 ```